Dianna Riley Beasley

 Dr. Juan Gershanik

-On November 10, 2018, at age 76, Dr. Juan Gershanik dedicated an 18-foot-tall monument to the Latin American workers who helped rebuild New Orleans after Hurricane Katrina.
-He says those men and women who brought New Orleans back to life after that storm are the real champions.
+At age 76, Dr. Juan Gershanik dedicated an 18-foot monument honoring Latin American workers who helped rebuild New Orleans after Hurricane Katrina.

 Jim Heneghan